 - Oxford TEFL Connect certificate (12 month memberships)

 Yes, we couldn’t wrap up the list without mentioning our very own Oxford TEFL Connect!
-As well as providing you with monthly tailored coaching sessions, workshops, webinars and more, Oxford TEFL connect is a great place to find material for your online and face-to-face lessons.
+As well as providing you with monthly tailored coaching sessions, workshops, webinars and more, Oxford TEFL connect is a great place to find online resources online and face-to-face lessons.
 Check out our library of resources to take advantage of the most up-to-date materials from across the web, as well as sharing your own ideas and suggestions with a like-minded group of teaching professionals.
 Find out more and join our vibrant community of teachers here.